lingjf/CRX-Robber/README.md

 Extract crx into Chrome extension package source files.

 ## Poikilos fork
-* You can extract existing files, such as to allow installing an unsigned extension from the resulting directory (via Extensions, Developer Mode, Load unpacked).
+* You can extract existing (already downloaded) files
 * You can extract crx files with format version 3

 ## Usage